jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 This means trusting your team by respecting the abilities and prior accomplishments of team members.

-Help to set goals and reaching consensus but the details in how to reach them are best decided by the people putting the product together.
+Help to set goals and reach consensus but the details of __how__ to reach them are best decided by the people putting the product together.

-This provides them with a better sense of accountability, ownership and responsibility.
+This gives them a better sense of accountability, ownership and responsibility.

 This also means accepting criticism openly and avoiding the urge to be territorial.

 __Do__: Be a zen master

-Control your emotions and reactions because a leader is always on stage and your team is always conciously and unconcisly looking to you for cues on how to react.
+Control your emotions and reactions because a leader is always on stage and your team is always conciously and unconsciously looking to you for cues on how to react.

 This can mean keeping your cynicsm to yourself.

-Asking questions is a great way to instill humility, respect and trust because it's helping the other person solve the problem on their wn by trying to define and explore the problem.
+Asking questions is a great way to instill humility, respect and trust because it's helps the other person problem solve on their own by trying to define and explore the problem.

 __Do__: Be a catalyst